Key Risk Management Accountabilities for UBC Energy and Water Services

 - UBC is expected to surpass the Stage 2 electrical demand contract (65MVA) by 2024.
 On-campus electrical co-generation and/or substantive demand-side management initiatives are being evaluated to avoid the need for a Stage 3 upgrade from BC Hydro.
 UBC also wants to avoid or defer growth-related capital costs connected to our own electrical infrastructure.
 UBC’s current long-term plan is to manage its electrical demand without exceeding 65MVA.

-- The number one seismic risk on the UBC campus is the existing powerhouse, which has been in place since 1925 and not only provides the campus with steam, but also houses the water pumps that pressurize the domestic water distribution system.
+- The number one seismic risk on the UBC campus is the powerhouse, which has been in place since 1925 and provided the campus with steam.
+It also houses the water pumps that pressurize the domestic water distribution system.

-- The ADES project will eliminate this seismic risk, since the powerhouse is being replaced by a new Campus Energy Centre (CEC) in the fall of 2015.
+- The ADES project will eliminate this seismic risk, since the powerhouse has been replaced by a new Campus Energy Centre (CEC).
 The water pumps will remain in their current location once the rest of the building is demolished.

 Integrated Stormwater Management (ISMP)

 - Significant investments are required within the Infrastructure Impact Charge (IIC) plan to enable stormwater detention facilities to limit storm flows to the Metro Vancouver (MV) Outfalls.